Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 The snapshot update site goes to : http://oss.sonatype.org/content/repositories/snapshots/com/github/brodykenrick/arduino-eclipse-plugin/it.baeyens.arduino.updatesite/ (for example http://oss.sonatype.org/content/repositories/snapshots/com/github/brodykenrick/arduino-eclipse-plugin/it.baeyens.arduino.updatesite/1.0.0-SNAPSHOT/)

+####Deployment Data lifecycle
+TBD: We need to understand the duration of data being held at the Nexus repo for these snapshots.

 ###Travis CI Configuration

 See .travis.yml for the details of how this is implemented.